SolinSM/HR-Department/README.md

 # SES HR Department

 ## Introduction:
-This is project creates for master course using 12-factors in PHP.
+This project is created for a master course using 12-factors in PHP.
-You can find our project in folder called "SES-HR-Department".
+You can find our project in a folder called "SES-HR-Department".
-In "php - services" folder, you can find same services but in pure php.
+In the "php - services" folder, you can find the same services but in pure php.
 And in folder called "related_files" you can find ( MySQL Database , Postman json file )

-SES HR department is a project contains (add / edit / delete / search / show list / show info) for employees, where those services is an  API.
+SES HR department is a project containing (add / edit / delete / search / show list / show info) for employees, where those services are an API.
 The main aim is to walk through 12-factor and implement them in our project.
 Implement "SES HR Department.postman_collection.json" file to Postman to view API services & results.
 We start by creating an Online Google Document to find all information.
 And then learn about Git vs Github with differences between them, important keywords in GitHuh, create an account in GitHub, interact with it.deal with Desktop GitHub.

 ## Technical used in SES HR Department